-The museum is located in downtown Granada at 105 E. Goff Ave.
+The Amache Museum is located in downtown Granada at 205 E. Goff Ave.
 It is usually open five days a week in the summer.
 During the school year, it is open on demand Mon-Sat.
-Contact the Granada School at 719-734-5492 to schedule a visit.
-Denver University conducts a Field School in even years, which changes the operation days of the museum for a month, usually in July.
-If you wish to have a private tour, email Amache Preservation Society at firstname.lastname@example.org and we will schedule a tour for your convenience.
+All tours must be private tours and face masks please.
+Contact the Granada School at 719-734-5492 or email email@example.com to schedule a visit.

 Amache Museum Collection Highlights